KXRXH/VideoMaker/README.md

 🐍[Python version of app](https://github.com/KXRXH/VideoMaker "Slower, but has more features")
 <br>
 P.S.
-To build a project you need ffmpeg and ffprobe
+To build the project you need ffmpeg and ffprobe